-Board of Directors IC: Feed the Children Jennings, Louisiana
+Board of Directors IC: Nutrition for Children Jennings, Louisiana

-To the Governing Board of the IC: Feed the Children and the Louisiana Legislative Auditor:
+To the Governing Board of the IC: Nutrition for Children and the Louisiana Legislative Auditor:

-We have performed the procedures enumerated below on the control and compliance (C/C) areas identified in the Louisiana Legislative Auditor's (LLA's) Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period October 1, 2021 through September 30, 2022.
-The IC: Feed the Children's management is responsible for those C/C areas identified in the SAUPs.
+We have performed the procedures enumerated below on the control and compliance (C/C) areas identified in the Louisiana Legislative Auditor's (LLA's) Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period October 1, 2022 through September 30, 2023.
+The IC: Nutrition For Children's management is responsible for those C/C areas identified in the SAUPs.

-The IC: Feed the Children("Organization") has agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose of the engagement, which is to perform specified procedures on the C/C areas identified in LLA's SAUPs for the fiscal period October 1, 2021 through September 30, 2022.
+The IC: Nutrition for Children ("Organization") has agreed to and acknowledged that the procedures performed are appropriate to meet the intended purpose of the engagement, which is to perform specified procedures on the C/C areas identified in LLA's SAUPs for the fiscal period October 1, 2022 through September 30, 2023.
 Additionally, LLA has agreed to and acknowledged that the procedures performed are appropriate for its purposes.
 This report may not be suitable for any other purpose.
 The procedures performed may not address all the items of interest to a user of this report and may not meet the needs of all users of this report and, as such, users are responsible for determining whether the procedures performed are appropriate for their purposes.